Have you just completed a children’s picture book and are now in need of a publishing house with expertise in publishing works in this genre?

 Take a look at the following 19 children’s picture book publishers accepting unsolicited manuscripts.

 They are currently accepting submissions for children’s picture books via email, with specific interest in stories targeted at four to eight-year-olds.
 For more information on their submissions guidelines, click here.
-They ask that you include the title of your story, the word count, targeted age, subject or theme of your story, a summary of the book in three sentences or less, and a manuscript attached in Word or PDF form.
+They ask that you include the title of your story, the word count, targeted age, subject or theme of your story, a summary of the book in three sentences or less, and a manuscript attached in Word or PDF form, among others.

 For picture book submissions, they ask that you send your manuscript via email and attach any illustrations separately in either PDF or JPEG attachments.
 In your cover letter, be sure to include a brief description of the story, a short author bio, and up to three comparative titles to give a general sense of who your intended audience will be.

 Free Spirit Publishing was founded by Judy Galbraith, a former classroom teacher and specialist in gifted education in 1983.
 Based out of Minneapolis, Minnesota, this publishing company is interested in books and stories that help young readers expand their minds and learn to think for themselves.
 They are interested in topics such as social and emotional development, behavioral difficulties, autism spectrum disorders, and others as such.

 They are currently seeking unsolicited manuscript submissions via mail only.
 They ask that you include a cover letter that briefly outlines your story, the intended audience, and your relevant experience.
 Be sure to include a current résumé, a detailed story outline, and at least two sample chapters.